Lakes Region Ice Racing Club

 Latchkey Cup

-The 39-year total is now over $250,000.00 raised.
+The 40-year total is now over $306,000.00 raised.
 This is a testimony to the fact that the efforts of a community can and do make a difference.

-The Lakes Region Ice Racing Club would like to extend their gratitude to everyone for helping us continue with our upcoming 40th Annual Latchkey Cup.
+The Lakes Region Ice Racing Club would like to extend their gratitude to everyone that has helped us with our Latchkey Cup in the past years.

-The Latchkey Cup is tentatively set for the last Saturday in January each year, starting at 10:00 am., ice permitting.
+The Latchkey Cup is tentatively set for the last Saturday in January each year, starting at 10:00 am., weather and ice permitting.